rjaychen/eeg-analysis/README.md

 I focused on the analysis of EEG Signals through MATLAB code, using the EEGlab plugin developed by the SCCN @ UCSD.
 This repository is for my code during the project.
 Much of the actual analysis was performed using the EEGlab plugin.
 # Investigation of Thermal Perception and Emotional Response in Augmented Reality using Digital Biomarkers: A Pilot Study
 ## Abstract
-Dialectical behavior therapy (DBT) is an evidence-based psychother- apy that helps patients learn skills to regulate emotions as a central strategy to improve life functioning.
+Dialectical behavior therapy (DBT) is an evidence-based psychotherapy that helps patients learn skills to regulate emotions as a central strategy to improve life functioning.
 However, DBT skills require a long-term and consistent commitment, typically to group therapy over the course of months.
 Patients who might benefit may find this